Micha-89/Micha-89/README.md

 ## I want to work as a web dev in Berlin!

- ### What my previous work experience offers:

- - I worked 3 years as a recruiter, 4 years as a social law advisor, and 2 years as a customer service agent.
- - Clear and good communication, problem-solving skills, and empathy were central in all of these.
- - Detailed work, analytical thinking and being able to communicate about complex subjects was crucial in my job as a social law advisor.

 ### Why I changed careers:

 Learning, discovering new things, and thinking about complex topics is what drives me in life.
 Web development combines analytical thinking, problem-solving, and continuous learning in a way that is direct and visible.
 I started coding in march 2020 and had a feeling that it would align with what drives me.
 And it really did! 😁 I quit my job to follow the 9-week Ironhack bootcamp.
 And now here I am, ready for the next big step. 😺